troclaux/notes/aws.md

     - APN training partners: deliver aws-authored training to organizations and individuals
   - aws competency program: recognize APN partners that have demonstrated technical expertise
   - aws navigate program: helps APN partners improve specialized skills
+- APN Portal: provides partners with resources, tools and content to support their business growth
+- Partner Volume Discounts: reduced pricing based on the volume of aws services that an APN partner manages

 ### aws partner training and certification